The File Download Element lets visitors download files, photos, videos, and other types of content directly from your website.

 JimdoPro and JimdoBusiness customers can link to a File Download Element from other places on their websites.
 The download will start when someone clicks the link.

-For example, you could use this feature to link to hi-res versions of photos from a Photo Gallery.
+For example, you could use this feature to link to hi-resolution versions of photos from a Photo Gallery Element.
 First, create a hidden page of File Download Elements.
 Then, link photos within the Photo Gallery to their respective File Downloads.

 Supported File Types